 Safety laws will be required to ensure that tissues developed by bioprinting are safe.

 Printed products can function as organs or tissues if these agencies approve them to fit within a human body.
-Environmental factors such as the temptation of design will lead to more straightforward attention-seeking actions: it is imperative to pass multiple stages, including tissue compatibility testing, function testing, and longevity testing.
+Environmental factors, such as the temptation of design, will lead to more straightforward attention-seeking actions; it is imperative to pass multiple stages, including tissue compatibility testing, function testing, and longevity testing.

-Organ transplant patients have deep concerns related to social and ethical issues related to advanced hybrid anatomical constructions as a result of mismanagement of laws.
+Organ transplant patients have deep concerns related to social and ethical issues related to advanced hybrid anatomical constructions as a result of the mismanagement of laws.

 Technology in this domain must advance without outpacing regulation to maintain public confidence and safety, which must remain the primary focus as scientific development improves.